quinfer/economic-flag-classification/README.md

-# Economic Consolidation for Extreme Class Imbalance: Flag Classification
+# Hierarchical Flag Classification through Economic Domain Knowledge: A Vision Transformer Approach for Cultural Symbol Recognition

 **MSc Artificial Intelligence - Themed Research Project**
 **Researcher**: Barry Quinn, Professor of Finance
-**Supervisor**: Dr. Shuyan Wang
+**Supervisor**: Dr. Shuyan Li
 **Institution**: Queen's University Belfast
 **Year**: 2024-2025

 ## Project Overview

-This research investigates the application of economic concentration theory to address extreme class imbalance in computer vision tasks.
-The study focuses on flag classification within Northern Ireland street imagery, a domain characterized by severe class imbalance (169:1 ratio) that renders traditional machine learning approaches ineffective.

-**Key Contribution**: Economic consolidation of 70 fine-grained classes into 7 theoretically-motivated categories achieves 94.78% classification accuracy, representing a 169-fold improvement over baseline performance (0.56%).
+This work introduces a novel flag classification task addressing real-world challenges in cultural symbol recognition.
+We collected a new dataset of Northern Ireland street imagery and developed a hierarchical classification framework guided by economic domain knowledge.
+Rather than claiming to “solve” a 70-class fine-grained problem by collapsing labels, we explicitly formulate a task with a principled taxonomy designed for practical applications and measurable evaluation.

+Key contributions:
+- New dataset of 4,501 images from Northern Ireland for cultural symbol recognition
+- Hierarchical taxonomy design (70 → 16 → 7) informed by economic domain knowledge
+- Strong baseline models based on a ViT-H-14 backbone, achieving 94.78% accuracy on the 7-category task

-**Data Availability Notice**: This repository contains code, methodology, and results only.
+Data availability: This repository contains code, methodology, and summary results.
 The underlying Google Street View imagery cannot be publicly shared due to licensing restrictions and terms of service limitations.

-## Research Approach
+## Task Formulation and Approach

-This work demonstrates that domain-specific theoretical frameworks can provide superior solutions to extreme class imbalance compared to traditional data engineering approaches.
-The methodology employs the Herfindahl-Hirschman Index (HHI) from industrial economics to consolidate flag classes based on their economic and social impact within Northern Ireland communities.

-The approach challenges conventional wisdom in machine learning by prioritizing domain knowledge over algorithmic complexity, showing that theoretically-grounded class consolidation substantially outperforms standard techniques such as oversampling, undersampling, and focal loss implementations.
+We frame flag recognition as hierarchical classification with three granularity levels: (1) 70 fine-grained classes, (2) 16 semantically grouped classes, and (3) 7 economically meaningful categories.
+Economic domain knowledge guides the taxonomy design using concentration concepts (e.g., HHI) to articulate community impact and practical relevance.
+This framing clarifies the target task and evaluation protocol without positioning taxonomy design as a remedy for class imbalance.

 ## Empirical Results

-- **Classification Accuracy**: 94.78% (baseline: 0.56%)
-- **Performance Improvement**: 169-fold increase over conventional approaches
+- Granularity comparison (same data source, different taxonomies):
+  - 70-class fine-grained baseline: 40.8% accuracy (challenging reference)
+  - 16-class intermediate grouping: 72.6% accuracy (semantic consolidation)
+  - 7-class economic taxonomy: 94.78% accuracy (task-focused baseline)
-- **Architecture**: RS5M ViT-H-14 (Vision Transformer pre-trained on remote sensing data)
+- Architecture: RS5M ViT-H-14 (Vision Transformer pre-trained on remote sensing data)
-- **Dataset**: 5,490 expert-annotated flag instances from Northern Ireland street imagery
+- Dataset: 4,501 images (2,030 training; 2,471 testing)
-- **Statistical Validation**: Multi-seed testing and 5-fold cross-validation confirm robustness
+- Validation: multi-seed testing and 5-fold cross-validation conducted for robustness

 ## Implementation